mantidproject/mantid/docs/source/algorithms/SaveBankScatteringAngles-v1.rst

    with open(output_file) as f:
        contents = f.read().split("\n")

-   print("File contents (there is only one line as we only bothered"
-	 " saving one spectra):")
+   print("File contents (there is only one line as we only bothered saving one spectra):") print(contents[0])
-   print(contents[0])

 .. testcleanup:: SaveBankScatteringAngles